Ralph C. Merkle

 Because we might not finalize and deploy an acceptable QC-resistant PKCS standard in time, NIST should begin immediate development of a suite of conventional cryptographic protocols that do not use PKCSs to replace today's widely used public-key based protocols.
 AES and SHA-3 could be used.
 Conventional key distribution protocols using key distribution centers are well known.
 NIST might serve as a national key distribution center.
-A digital signature believed to be QC-resistant, and which could be based solely on SHA-3, is already known; work on implementations is ongoing.
+A digital signature believed to be QC-resistant, and which could be based solely on SHA-2 or SHA-3, is already known; work on implementations is ongoing.
 This standardization effort should therefore be relatively straightforward and could proceed relatively rapidly (though any standardization effort will require significant effort).
 Should a QC-resistant PKCS not be adopted in time, widespread deployment of the conventional cryptographic protocols could proceed.

 These conventional cryptographic protocols should be deployed by organizations with high security needs as soon as practicable, as (a) the time-frame in which quantum computers will actually be implemented is uncertain and might be more rapid than widely thought, and (b) existing users with high security needs are already at risk because attackers who record user traffic will be able to cryptanalyze it when quantum computers become available.
 Systems that protect long-lived secrets should already be QC-resistant.
 Similarly, long-lived digital signatures should already be QC-resistant as such signatures will become invalid unless they are time-stamped by QC-resistant systems prior to the development of quantum computers.
 The developers of a quantum computer are likely to keep its existence secret for some time, during which time they could freely forge signatures for any system that was not QC-resistant: signatures that most would find hard to dispute.